Morty1029/Book_RAG/README.md

 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting │
-├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-│                         generated with `pip freeze > requirements.txt`
-│
 ├── setup.cfg          <- Configuration file for flake8
 │
-└── recsys   <- Source code for use in this project.
+└── RAG   <- Source code for use in this project.
     │
     ├── __init__.py             <- Makes recsys a Python module
     │